 Remember the positive habits you have picked up during lockdown, and most importantly be kind to yourself and empathise with others.

 To find out more about Gary's work and to book a consultation please contact us on +44 (0) 20 7034 0800.

 Since 2004, Holland Park Education has been committed to giving parents and children access to the best private tutoring and consultancy, and each year, Holland Park experts help students achieve places at the most sought after schools, pass public and entry exams and reach target grades.
-We have thousands of hours experience teaching, mentoring and advising both online and in person to an exceptionally high standard.
+We have thousands of hours of experience teaching, mentoring and advising both online and in-person to an exceptionally high standard.